Deepa-chaurasiya01/Prediction_Movie_Box_Office_Revenue-/README.md

 # Prediction_Movie_Box_Office_Revenue-

- Project of Predict Movie Box Office Revenue with Linear Regression.
+In this project, I learned the Prediction of  Movie Box Office Revenue using  Linear Regression.